mitosisX/limekit-docs/source/getting-started.rst

         local window = Window{title='Limekit app', icon=images('app.png')}
         window:show()

-    - This is basically enough for Limekit to run your program 😊
+    - This is basically enough for Limekit to run your program.
+Mind blowing right? 😊

 - **No C, C++ or python knowledge**: You don't need to know any python, C or C++ to develop programs in Limekit, just lua
 - **Cross-platform**: Run the same code base in Windows, Linux and macOS